 To ask questions or request offering envelopes, contact our Financial Secretary, Steve Walmsley (612-338-7653 x463).

 If mailing your contribution is more convenient, send it to the Downtown Campus in care of our Financial Secretary:

 Bethlehem encourages online giving via the “eCheck” payment option from a checking or savings account.
 We also allow giving via credit cards like Visa, MasterCard, and Discover.
 However, we encourage you not to use credit cards unless you plan to pay off your card in full each month—we are debt-averse at Bethlehem, and do not want to contribute to anyone else going further into debt.

-Use the Bethlehem Online Giving page to set up recurring or one-time giving via eCheck or credit card.
-You may also use the Bethlehem Portal to view your giving history, your recurring giving schedule, and your Contribution Statement.
+Use the Bethlehem Online Giving page to set up recurring or one-time giving via eCheck or credit card, and (under the “Your Account” tab in the upper right) to view your giving history, your recurring giving schedule, and your Contribution Statement.

 For assistance in setting up automated monthly contribution withdrawals from your checking or savings account ...

 Donating stock or other assets that have appreciated in value may provide potential tax benefits.

 When you give appreciated assets like stock—rather than just cash—to 501(c)(3) not-for-profit organizations like Bethlehem, you are generally exempt from paying capital gains tax.
 It's a good way to store up treasure in heaven, while also maximizing the resources entrusted to us while on the earth.
 If you’d like to donate stock to Bethlehem, please contact Steve Walmsley (612-338-7653 x463).

 Consult with your financial planner or tax adviser before making a stock donation to Bethlehem to determine how/if the potential tax advantages described here apply to your specific situation.